-Fig. 1.7: Reflection or 90° prism.
+Fig. 1.7 Reflection in 90° prism.
 This prism is used for rectangular beam deflection.
-It may also be used for the design of a retroreflector, whereby an optical delay $\Delta t = \Delta \ell/c$ is realized by simple adjustment.
-Often used designs are the Porro prism and the retroreflector (Fig. 1.8) - other names for the latter are 'corner cube reflector', 'cat's eye' or 'triple mirror'.
+It may also be used for the design of a retro-reflector, whereby an optical delay $\Delta t = \Delta \ell / c$ is realized by simple adjustment. of total internal reflection $\theta_c = \sin^{-1} 1.5 = 42^\circ$.
+Glass prisms are therefore often used as simple optical elements, which are applied for beam deflection.
+More complicated prisms are realized in many designs for multiple reflections, where they have advantages over the corresponding mirror combinations due to their minor losses and more compact and robust designs.
+Often used designs are the Porro prism and the retro-reflector (Fig. 1.8) - other names for the latter are 'corner cube reflector', 'cat's eye' or 'triple mirror'.
 The Porro prism and its variants are applied for example in telescopes to create upright images.
-The retroreflector not only plays an important role in optical distance measurement techniques and interferometry, but also enables functioning of security reflectors - cast in plastics - in vehicles.

-Fig. 1.8: The Porro prism (left) is combined out of two rectangular prisms, which rotate the image plane of an object such that in combination with lenses one gets an upright image.
-The retroreflector (right) throws back every light ray independently of its angle of incidence, but causing a parallel shift. in more detail.

-We may also regard cylindrical glass rods as a variant of prims where total internal reflection plays an im-In such a rod (see portant role.
-Fig. 1.11) a light ray is reflected back from the surface to the interior again and again, without changing its path angle relative to the rod axis.
+The retro-reflector not only plays an important role in optical distance measurement techniques and interferometry, but also enables functioning of safety reflectors - cast in plastics - in vehicles.
+We may also regard cylindrical glass rods as a variant of prisms where total internal reflection plays an important role.
+In such a rod (see Fig. 1.11) a light ray is reflected back from the surface to the interior again and again, without changing its path angle relative to the rod axis.
 Such fibre rods are used, for example, to guide light from a source towards a photodetector.
-In miniaturized form they are applied as wavequides in optical telecommunications.
-Their properties will be discussed in the section on beam propagation in waveguides (Section 1.7) and later on in the chapter on wave optics (Chapter 3.3) 1.6.1 Dispersion Prisms played a historical role in the spectral decomposition of white light into its constituents.
+In miniaturized form they are applied as wave guides in optical telecommu-

+Fig. 1.8 The Porro prism (left) is combined out of two rectangular prisms, which rotate the image plane of an object such that in combination with lenses one gets an upright image.
+The retro-reflector (right) throws back every light ray independently of its angle of incidence, but causing a parallel shift. nications.
+Their properties will be discussed in the section on beam propagation in wave guides (Sect.
+1.7) and later on in the chapter on wave optics (Sect.
+3.3) in more detail.
+1.6.1 Dispersion Prisms played a historical role in the spectral decomposition of white light into its constituents.
 The refractive index and thus also the angle of deflection δ in Fig. 1.9 actually depend on the wavelength, $n = n(\lambda)$, and therefore light rays of different colours are deflected with different angles.
 Under normal dispersion blue wavelengths are refracted more strongly than red, $n(\lambda{\text{blue}}) > n(\lambda{\text{red}})$.